ana-beatrice/Flappy_Bird/README.md

 # Flappy_Bird

-The purpose of this project was to develop a Flappy bird game in order to deepen the knowledge of poo and python.
+The application is structured in 2 classes.
+The first class that is the main window and the second one which has the obstacles